 - 2.1 Mander Portman Woodward (MPW) is committed to safeguarding and promoting the welfare and wellbeing of young people and staff.
 We believe that everyone, without exception, has a right to be safe and to be treated with dignity and respect regardless of background and live a life free from discrimination.
 The college recognises that children and young people learn best when they are healthy, safe, and secure. - 2.2 Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
-(Keeping Children Safe in Education, September 2023.) - 2.3 This policy applies to all students in the college, including boarders. - 2.4 The purpose of this policy is to inform all staff (including supply staff), parents (including guardians and carers), contractors, volunteers and governors about the college's responsibilities for safeguarding children and to enable all parties to have a clear understanding of how these responsibilities should be carried out.
-It applies wherever staff members are working with students even where this is away from the college, such as on educational visits or when delivering lessons online. - 2.5 This policy is published on the college's website and is also available to parents of current and prospective students from the Designated Safeguarding Lead (Dee Robins dee.robins@mpw.ac.uk) or the Director of Operations (Christine Gavin christine.gavin@mpw.ac.uk) on request.
-Large print or other accessible formats can also be made available. - 2.6 The policy is in accordance with the Bi-borough Safeguarding Partnership's agreed local interagency procedures.
-[Note: Multi-agency arrangements for safeguarding children are now handled by the three safeguarding partner agencies: the local authorities (RBKC and Westminster); the clinical commissioning group; and the police.
-These safeguarding partners come together to form the Local Safeguarding Children's Partnership (LSCP), replacing what used to be referred to as the Local Safeguarding Children's Board (LSCB)] - 2.7 This policy is also in accordance with current legislation and the following statutory guidance: - Keeping Children Safe in Education September 2023 (KCSIE) - Working Together to Safeguard Children July 2018 (WTSC) - Prevent Duty Guidance for England and Wales July 2015 (updated April 2021) - Education (Independent School Standards) Regulations 2014 - National minimum standards for boarding schools (September 2022) - What to do if you are worried a child is being abused advice for practitioners March 2015 - Safeguarding children and young people October 2018 - Children Missing Education September 2016 - Relationships Education, Relationships and Sex Education and Health Education (2019) - The Equality Act (2010) - The Human Rights Act (1998) - 2.8 We are advised by the local Safeguarding and Child Protection in Schools and Education Officer, whom the DSL regularly consults on safeguarding matters.
+(Keeping Children Safe in Education, September 2023.) - 2.3 This policy applies to all students in the college. - 2.4 The purpose of this policy is to inform all staff (including supply staff), parents (including guardians and carers), contractors, volunteers and governors about the college's responsibilities for safeguarding children and to enable all parties to have a clear understanding of how these responsibilities should be carried out.
+It applies wherever staff members are working with students even where this is away from the college, such as on educational visits or when delivering lessons online. - 2.5 This policy is published on the college's website and is also available to parents of current and prospective students from the Designated Safeguarding Lead (Jon Slay jon.slay@mpw.ac.uk) or the Principal (Tom Caston tom.caston@mpw.ac.uk) on request.
+Large print or other accessible formats can also be made available. - 2.6 The policy is in accordance with the Cambridgeshire and Peterborough agreed local interagency procedures. - 2.7 This policy is also in accordance with current legislation and the following statutory guidance: - Keeping Children Safe in Education September 2023 (KCSIE) - Working Together to Safeguard Children July 2018 (WTSC) - Prevent Duty Guidance for England and Wales July 2015 (updated April 2021) - Education (Independent School Standards) Regulations 2014 - What to do if you are worried a child is being abused advice for practitioners March 2015 - Safeguarding children and young people October 2018 - Children Missing Education September 2016 - Relationships Education, Relationships and Sex Education and Health Education (2019) - The Equality Act (2010) - The Human Rights Act (1998) - 2.8 We are advised by the local Safeguarding and Child Protection in Schools and Education Officer, whom the DSL regularly consults on safeguarding matters.
 Contact details can be found in section 1 of this policy.